Error-tolerant quantum convolutional neural networks for symmetry-protected topological phases: ` ' symmetry-protected topological phase

-We have thus demonstrated that the error-tolerant QCNNs we introduced can recognize not only topological phases from topologically trivial phases but also two topological phases from one another.
+We have thus demonstrated that the error-tolerant QCNNs we introduced can distinguish not only topological phases from topologically trivial phases but also two topological phases from one another.
 To this end, the QCNN for the `$ZXXXZ$' phase needed to be amended to correct $C_j$ perturbations whereas the original QCNN for the `$ZXZ$' phase was already capable of correcting $D_j$ perturbations.
+While the QCNNs for the `$ZXZ$' phase and the `$ZXXXZ$' phase are designed to correct different symmetry-preserving errors, the tolerance to symmetry-breaking errors is achieved in a universal manner in all QCNNs by employing the same $Z$-error correcting layer based on the majority function.